Menu

 Simply put: It depends.

 At one time, most mattresses required a box spring’s additional support and shock absorption.
-But as mattresses evolved, new varieties of beds and bases meant the needed support layer evolved, too.
+But as mattresses evolved, new types of beds and bases meant the needed support layer evolved, too.

-Always check with the mattress manufacturer’s website and any warranty details before adding a box spring to your sleep space.
+Always check with the mattress manufacturer’s website, look at what type of mattress you own, and any warranty details before adding a box spring to your sleep space.
 While some beds and warranties may require a box spring, others may require a different type of base—using the wrong one could even void your mattress warranty!

 “Getting the right foundation can help protect your mattress, especially when it comes to upholding your warranty,” Thomas says.
 “If you file a claim with some warranties, the very first question they ask is, ‘What was the mattress sitting on?’
 If it’s an improper foundation, they can’t help you.”